Environmental Sound Deepfake Detection Using Deep-Learning Framework: Experimental Results and Discussion

-\textbf{Cross-Test Between ASFD and AEFD (Test-Case-3)}: Given models from Test-Case-1 and Test-Case-2, we evaluate the cross-test between two tasks of ASFD and AEFD.
-In other words, models trained on ASFD (sound scene) is test on AEFD (sound event) and vice versa.
+\textbf{Cross-Test Between ASFD and AEFD (Test-Case-3)}: Given high-performance models from \textbf{Test-Case-1} and \textbf{Test-Case-2}, we evaluate the cross-test between two tasks of ASFD and AEFD in this \textbf{Test-Case-3}.
+In other words, selected models trained on ASFD (sound scene) is test on AEFD (sound event) and vice versa.
 As the results are shown in Table~\ref{tab:cross}, it indicates that training a model on ASFD (sound scene) and testing on AEFD (sound event) is not effective.
 This is similar when we train a model from scratch on AEFD (sound event) and testing on ASFD (sound scene event).
 However, training on AEFD (sound event) and testing on ASFD (sound scene) using the pre-trained BEATs model (BEATs-Emb-MLP) is very competitive compared with training and testing on ASFD (sound scene).

-The experimental results from three test cases above indicates that leveraging a pre-trained models for ESDD task is the most effective approach.
-By this way, we can train model on AEFD (sound event) and then apply on the inference process for both AEFD (sound event) and ASDF (sound scene).
-This leads advantages when currently published sound event datasets are larger and more diverse than sound scene.
+The experimental results from three test cases above indicates that \begin{itemize} \item Leveraging a pre-trained model (e.g., BEATs) for ESDD task is the most effective approach rather than training a model from scratch. \item By leveraging the pre-trained model, we can train model on AEFD (sound event) and then apply on the inference process for both AEFD (sound event) and ASDF (sound scene).
+This leads an advantage when currently published sound event datasets are larger and more diverse than sound scene datasets. \end{itemize}

-\textbf{Finetune the pre-trained BEATs model with proposed three-stage training strategy}: As experimental results from three test cases shows, leveraging a pre-trained model is more effective than training a model from scratch.
-We therefore finetune the pre-trained BEATs model using our proposed three-stage training strategy.
-This model is referred to as BEATs-finetune+MLP.
-The BEATs-finetune+MLP is not only evaluated on EnvSDD dataset~\cite{data_01} but is also conducted the cross-dataset evaluation on ESDD-Challenge-TestSet~\cite{source_5}.
-The experimental results in Table~\ref{tab:finetune01} shows that the finetuning BEATs model is effective to enhance the ESDD performance compared with the embedding-based approach (BEATs-Emb+MLP).
+\textbf{Finetune the pre-trained BEATs model with proposed two-phase training strategy}: As experimental results from three test cases shows above, it proves that leveraging a pre-trained model is more effective than training a model from scratch.
+We therefore finetune the pre-trained BEATs model using our proposed two-phase training strategy presented in Section~\ref{sec_fine}.
+This model is referred to as BEATs-finetune+MulHead.
+The BEATs-finetune+MulHead is not only evaluated on EnvSDD dataset~\cite{data_01} but is also conducted the cross-dataset evaluation on ESDD-Challenge-TestSet~\cite{source_5}.

+The experimental results in Table~\ref{tab:finetune01} shows that finetuning BEATs model is effective to enhance the ESDD performance compared with the embedding-based approach (BEATs-Emb+MLP).
 We achieve the best model performance with Acc. of 0.98, F1 Score of 0.95, and AuC score of 0.99 on the Test subset of EnvSDD dataset (i.e., these results are computed on both sound event and sound scene of Test subset).